 Due to legislation passed in 2016, Maine’s minimum wage must increase to keep up with the cost of living.
 Each year, the new minimum wage will take effect on January 1st.
 All employees must be paid at least the new minimum wage on the first pay date in January, regardless of what pay period you are paying out, for your business to maintain compliance.

-How much will the minimum wage increase?
+How much will Maine’s minimum wage increase in 2024?

-The consumer price index adjust calls for an increase in minimum wage of 8.2% over the current rate of $12.75 per hour.
-This means that the new minimum wage in Maine starting on January 1st, 2023 will be $13.80 per hour.
+The consumer price index adjust calls for an increase in minimum wage of 2.5% over the current rate of $13.80 per hour.
+This means that the new minimum wage in Maine starting on January 1st, 2024 will be $14.15 per hour.
 Again, employees must be paid at least this amount on the first pay date in January, regardless of what pay period you are paying out.

 Additionally, the minimum salary level in Maine will increase.
 The new salary threshold will be $816.35 a week, or $42,450.20 a year.
 Any employees that you have marked as exempt from overtime and pay a salary too, must earn at least this amount per week.
 Remember, your exempt employees must meet certain duties test and job roles in order to be classified this way.
 You can read more about exempt vs non-exempt employees here.